 Canada Post has launched an advertising campaign to encourage people to take down their No Flyers stickers.
 CBC reports that the agency is sending 900,000 letters across the country to encourage citizens to accept junk mail.
+The No Flyers stickers, an acceptable form of notice that Canada Post employees will respect, is a popular option for residents to prevent much of the unsolicited mail received from advertisers.

 “The letter reminds residents that flyers, catalogues, product samples and community notices can ‘save you money and keep you connected with your local community.'”
 The underlying reason for the campaign is that Canada Post makes money on every flyer it distributes.